[Updated August 5, 2020]

 Configuring an ArcGIS Pro map to define the features you want to capture and their attributes.

-Download the Bike Trails ArcGIS Pro map file from ArcGIS Online
+Open the Bike Trails Tutorial ArcGIS Pro project file from ArcGIS Online

 Once open, you can save the map as a new ArcGIS Pro project (aprx) into your own computer.

 - The POI layer is used to define Points of Interest.
 We categorized Points of Interest using the ObservationType field into Bridge, Intersection, Lookout and Issue, and applied symbology using unique value renderer.

 - The Trails Paved and Trails Not Paves layers also applies a unique value renderer to classify the trails by the TrailType attribute: Advanced, Intermediate and Beginner.